Leilani Tamu

 Leilani Leafaitulagi Grace Tamu (née Burgoyne) is a New Zealand poet and politician.

 Background

 Tamu was born Leilani Leafaitulagi Grace Burgoyne in Auckland and is of Samoan, Tongan, Scottish and German descent.
 She is the daughter of rugby league player Bill Burgoyne and Ellen Oldehaver.
 She grew up in Auckland and attended Marist School Mt Albert and St Mary's College.
 She attended the University of Auckland where she studied history.
+Her master's thesis was on Apia between 1879 and 1900.